lfaucheux/PyLUCCBA/README.md

 •	The calculator offers a compilation of environmental and economic data to generate environment-related net present values of any project with impacts to the environment (GHG emissions or sequestrations).

-•	The calculator is coded in Python (2 and 3).
-Python is a cross platform and a comprehensive extensible and editable language with a large community of users.
+•	The calculator is coded in [Python](https://www.python.org/downloads/) (compatible with both versions: 2 and 3).
+[Python](https://www.python.org/downloads/) is a cross platform and a comprehensive extensible and editable language with a large community of users.

 •	The structure of the code is simple with accessible input data to which it is possible to add or suppress one’s own trajectories (of prices, carbon stocks, etc).